 Make an emergency budget

-If you’re worried about cashflow, have a look at what you’re spending and what income you have coming in.
+If you’re worried about affording payments, have a look at what you’re spending and what income you have coming in.

 Look at how to cut your household bills, such as switching providers for your gas, electricity or mobile phone contracts.